All orders after the 19th Dec will be shipped in the new year.

 About Komatsuna

-'Komatsuna' means 'greens of Komatsu' in Japanese, after the village of Komatsugawa, Tokyo, where it grew.
-Tokugawa Yoshimune, the eighth shogun, named it when he was served it for lunch at a local shrine whilst visiting the area.
+The name 'Komatsuna' means 'greens of Komatsu' in Japanese, named after Komatsugawa village near Tokyo.
+It was popularised by Tokugawa Yoshimune, the eighth shogun, who enjoyed it during a visit to the area.

 Other NamesMustard spinach, Japanese mustard spinach and Tender greens.